Aging Curve Analysis - When Do NPB Players Peak

 Traits of Long-Career Players and Strategic Implications

 Players who remain productive starters beyond age 35 share several common traits.
-First, minimal injury history—players who have avoided major joint or ligament surgeries tend to experience more gradual decline.
+First, minimal injury history - players who have avoided major joint or ligament surgeries tend to experience more gradual decline.
 Second, successful style transitions: Ichiro deliberately increased his infield hit rate in his late 30s, compensating for declining speed with adjusted batting approach.
 Third, continuous refinement of weight management and training methods.
-Advances in nutrition science and sports medicine have contributed to a trend of later physical peaks in recent years.
+Advances in nutrition science and sports medicine since the 2010s have contributed to a trend of later physical peaks.
 Aging curves also serve as critical inputs for front-office strategy.
 When pursuing free-agent acquisitions, the balance between a player's age and contract length becomes central to negotiations.
 For a 30-year-old player offered a five-year deal, the aging curve helps estimate expected performance decline at ages 33 to 34, informing whether the total salary commitment is justified.
 Draft strategy is similarly influenced: the choice between college players (age 22) and high school players (age 18) involves comparing time to peak performance against total years of potential service.